 Rommel in North Africa: Quest for the Nile focuses all information through Rommel himself, taking stock of the legend and leavening it with a dose of reality drawn from the writings of German officers who worked closely with him.
 The book’s purpose is not to narrate the details of the campaign’s battle history but rather to immerse the reader in the more intimate reality of Rommel’s role in the desert war, a task in which it succeeds admirably.
 The immense trove of photographs, most of which feel like they were taken from someone’s personal scrapbook, shows Rommel in every scene, inspecting troops and weapons, scouting the battlefield, and conferring with other officers.
 When paired with the diaries, reports and letters of men who served with Rommel, these quotidian images allow us to see through the veil of myth and discover the reality of the man and the campaign, not the propaganda or the hype.

-Mitchelhill-Green’s companion volume, With Rommel in North Africa: Tripoli to Alamein, focuses less on the field marshal himself and more on the troops’ experience of daily life campaigning in the Western Desert, but the combination of photographs and narrative enables a similar level of everyday empathy with the subject.
+Mitchelhill-Green’s companion volume, With Rommel in the Desert: Tripoli to Alamein, focuses less on the field marshal himself and more on the troops’ experience of daily life campaigning in the Western Desert, but the combination of photographs and narrative enables a similar level of everyday empathy with the subject.
 Along the way, both works offer ample close-ups of the uniforms and equipment used by both the German and Italian armies in North Africa, making these books valuable references for miniaturists, as well.
 Their only shortfall in that regard is that there are no color illustrations to help hobbyists with color schemes.

 For decades, World War Two buffs have been fascinated with Erwin Rommel and the Desert War he fought against British and Commonwealth troops in Libya and Egypt.
 The fascination for me grows partly from the uniqueness of the terrain, partly from the aesthetics of the men and machines used there, and then not least also because the fighting in Africa seemed to retain a modicum of decency amid the death and violence of modern war.
 We have long been told that Rommel was an honorable German soldier facing an Allied adversary who respected him and whom he respected in return.
 Though all war is surely terrible, the African campaign has held lasting historical appeal, perhaps because its reputed gallantry offers some shred of hope for humanity, especially when compared to the out-and-out butchery of the conflict elsewhere.
 That part of the story, at least, continues to be borne out by books such as these.
 Rommel insisted, for instance, that Allied POWs be given the same rations of food and water (an unbelievable half-cup a day at one point) as their Axis captors.
 Mitchelhill-Green revises the positive legend of Rommel in many ways, revealing his shortcomings as a commander and noting his role as a Nazi propaganda darling, but the material nonetheless appears to confirm the notion that these battles were conducted according to a certain code of honor.